safdar-azeem/commit-master/README.md

 - Automatically expands the date range when more days are required.
 - Copies absolute changed-file paths with `gitpaths`.
 - Creates complete Markdown change bundles with `gitbundle`.
+- Saves staged, unstaged, and untracked project changes with `gitstash`.
 - Preserves existing commits and working-tree changes.
 - Stops commit creation safely when the repository contains pre-existing staged changes, conflicts, or an active Git operation; clipboard commands intentionally include staged changes.